lijumjose/VIPMP/src/pages/docs/order-management/get-order.md

 }
 ```

-If `promotions` array indicates the promotions applied to the Order.
+The `promotions` array indicates the promotions applied to the Order.
 For example:

 ```json
 {